Cassie Ventura reaches settlement in lawsuit alleging abuse, rape by ex-boyfriend Sean "Diddy" Combs

 Terms of the settlement were not disclosed.

-The complaint filed Thursday described the 54-year-old Combs as a "vicious, cruel, and controlling man," who "asserted complete control over Ms. Ventura's personal and professional life," and detailed abuse he allegedly inflicted on her after meeting her in 2005 when the singer was 19 years old.
+The complaint filed Thursday described the 54-year-old Combs as a "vicious, cruel, and controlling man," who "asserted complete control over Ms. Ventura's personal and professional life," and detailed abuse he allegedly inflicted on her after meeting her in 2005 when the singer was 19 years old, and signing her to his label.

 The two dated on-and-off from about 2007 to 2018.